0xasritha/website/jekyll-website/_blog/dom-clobbering.md

 If an interface supports named properties, then the interface definition must be accompanied by a description of the ordered set of names that can be used to index the object at any given time.
 These names are called the **supported property names**.
 </details>

-As per [§ 2.5.6.2 Named properties](`https://webidl.spec.whatwg.org/#idl-named-properties`), all interfaces (ex. `Window`, `Document`, etc.) that have support for named properties define two things:
+As per [§ 2.5.6.2 Named properties](`https://webidl.spec.whatwg.org/#idl-named-properties`), all interfaces (ex. `Window`, `Document`, etc.) that say they support named properties must define two things:

+!!Not all intefaces have to support named properties! (#TODO: move)

 1) a <span style="color: #d8b862;"><b>named property getter </b></span>
 2) a description of how the <span style="color: #d8b862;"><b>supported property names</b></span> is formed

-Given each interface with support for named properties must define these two things, we can infer that not all WebIDL-defined interfaces that support them will behave the same.
+Given that each interface with support for named properties must define these two things individually, we know that not all WebIDL-defined interfaces that support them will behave the same.

+(#TODO: idk if the stuff above needs to be mentioned)

-Hence, we will need to reference the specs of our 4 interfaces indvidually.
-By the end of this section, we want to have the following table filled out:
+Hence, we will need to consult the specs of each of our 4 interfaces indvidually with the goal of collecting the following information:

 <table>
   <thead>